First off, this is not meant to be accusatory nor an excuse.

 it helps create a cleaner break should you decide we part ways.

 by looking at the question: "What do you get from this behavior?"
-Then
+I feel that this over-simplifies my battle by making it a

 one, I dropped my guard all the way down and my unhealthy brain was given free